benshelt0619/Aura/README.md

 o Shall demonstrate basic understanding of Python coding

-  - Create simple unit conversion program (Feet to Miles, Minutes to Days, Miles to Kilometer)
+  - Create simple unit conversion program (Celsius and Farenheight, Pounds and Ounces, Km and Miles)

 o Shall demonstrate basic understanding of Raspberry Pi I/O

   - Configure LED on breadboard
-  - Blink LED (Once every second)
+  - Blink LED (Turn on for one second, turn off for one second, 10 times)
   - What color, what GPIO pin, what resistor?
-(Blue, Pin GPI026, 220 ohms)
+(Red, Pin GPI026, 220 ohms)

 o Shall demonstrate basic understanding of Pygame